tachyon-beep/kasima/README.md

 This project implements a minimal "morphogenetic engine" inspired by the Morphogenetic Architectures framework.
-The accompanying experiment script trains a small network on the classic two spirals classification task and explores a few hyperparameters to maximize validation accuracy.
+The accompanying experiment script trains a small network on the classic two spirals classification task and explores a few hyperparameters to maximise validation accuracy.
+The library now ships with helpers for CIFAR-10/100 experiments and a ResNet backbone.

 ## Dependencies